on the details of

 - To initiate peace building process by working on conflict.

-- To identify the areas of advocacy and undertake advocacy and policy influencing.
+- To undertake advocacy and policy influencing.

-- Interface of the people’s organisation with the system for ensuring the effective implementation of the government development work.
+- Interface of the people’s organisation with the system for ensuring effective implementation of the government development work.

 ANNUAL FINANCIAL SUMMARY

 - Right to Development

 - Right to Protection